6 Tactics to Quickly Boost Your Cash Flow

-Dawn was sharing this with me at a workshop we were hosting and I could see both the fear of the situation she found herself in and the fact that she wasn’t sure how best to regroup.
+Dawn was sharing this with me at a workshop we were hosting.
+I could see both the fear of the situation she found herself in and the fact that she wasn’t sure how best to regroup.

 I gave her my best thoughts and thankfully she turned the situation around, even growing over 10% for the year.

 For any small business owner struggling to maximize cash flow tactics, you are not alone.
 Here are my top 6 tactics I regularly share with business coaching clients to quickly boost cash flow.
 These are intended more as fast-acting remedies rather than long acting cures (although items 2 and 6 can tend to be permanent fixes for many cash flow challenges.)

 Tactic One: Formalized and Concerted “Reactivation” Campaign

 If you’ve been in business for over two years and provided great value to your customers during that time, you should strongly consider adding a formal reactivation system to your marketing mix.

 A formal reactivation campaign is a process whereby you intensely go back to those past customers or clients of yours who used to buy from you, but for one reason or another haven’t purchased from you in a while, to powerfully invite them to buy again.

 Let’s look at a formal reactivation campaign we helped one of our business coaching clients, Dr. Ngyuen, create.